Klaus Mikaelson: Legacies

 In the first season, during Hope’s transition into becoming the tribrid, she learns from the Necromancer that Klaus’s spirit is trapped in Limbo, unable to find peace until she completes her journey.

 In the episode "Everything That Can Be Lost May Also Be Found," Rebekah and Freya tell Hope that over the past three years, they have used magic to gather Klaus’s remains throughout New Orleans, preparing a proper funeral in his honor.
 Kol mentions that the siblings have disagreed on how to manage the ashes, discussing the best way to commemorate him.
 They ultimately decide to pass Klaus’s ashes to Hope.

 In the series finale, Hope takes the ashes and seeks Landon’s help to locate her father’s spirit for a final conversation to free him from Limbo.
 Ethan later reveals that Klaus has already found peace.
 With Landon’s assistance, however, Klaus sends a final message to Hope from beyond.
 In this message, Klaus shares wisdom drawn from his centuries of life and immortality, reaffirming his love for her.
 He tells her she is his greatest legacy, calling her his "always and forever" and crediting her as the reason for his peace.
 Afterward, Hope scatters his ashes at the Salvatore School, providing the farewell his family had long intended.

-Powers and abilities

-As the Original Hybrid, Klaus merges the abilities of an Original vampire with lycanthropic power from his werewolf father.
-This heritage provides him with greater baseline strength and speed than most Originals, making him especially dangerous during a full moon when his werewolf traits peak, though the series depicts him rarely, if ever, willingly transforming into a full werewolf form.

-Despite his abilities, few characters have been shown to match or defeat Klaus.
-His stepfather, Mikael, who is introduced as an Original vampire and vampire hunter, is depicted as one of the few who can pose a significant threat to him.
-The shows also highlight two “upgraded” Originals, Lucien Castle and later Marcel Gerard, after taking the serum, whose enhanced physiology makes them unusually resistant and dangerous to the Mikaelsons.
-Additionally, in The Vampire Diaries, Esther’s ritual briefly creates an “enhanced” Original, Alaric, who can briefly rival the Originals in combat.

-Klaus’s siblings are not without power against him.
-Elijah and Kol occasionally hold their own in direct combat, with the show depicting moments where Elijah gains the upper hand, including the emotional series-finale confrontation.
-Rebekah is less likely to engage Klaus at full strength, but the siblings’ long history of daggering and dueling demonstrates they can sometimes stalemate him through skill, numbers, or circumstance.

-Beyond his physical strength, Klaus is portrayed as a skilled combatant and strategist.
-He overcomes Marcel’s forces in early New Orleans storylines and frequently employs long-term plans, bluffs, and contingencies to maintain leverage even when outnumbered.
-This blend of instincts, training, and cunning is highlighted by the series’ writers and critics across both The Vampire Diaries and The Originals.